mastodon/documentation/content/en/methods/conversations.md

 : **Internal parameter.** Use HTTP `Link` header for pagination.

 limit
 : Integer.
 Maximum number of results to return.
-Defaults to 20.
-Max 40.
+Defaults to 20 conversations.
+Max 40 conversations.

 #### Response